 There are several ways that pharmacies could be negligent when it comes to their operation.
 This mistake could risk the life of one of their customers, as well.
 The fact is that some medications can cause allergic reactions, if not merely used by patients with a strong amount of care.
 If you receive the wrong medicine in your usual prescription dosages, you could accidentally overdose, and so on.

 Some of the examples of pharmacy negligence include these below.

 This often occurs from junior staff who have yet to reach their full qualification.
 The pharmacy and pharmacist on duty, however, is still responsible.

 2. Incorrect Dispensing

-This happens when you are given the wrong medication.
-The medication can either be in a different pill bottle or in one you are familiar with.
-If you do not recognise your medication always double check to make sure you have the right one.
+This happens, in short, when you receive the wrong medication.
+The medication can either be in an incorrect pill bottle or in one you are familiar with.
+If you do not recognise your medication, always double-check to ensure you have the right one.

 3. Incorrect Transcriptions

 This is a product of a doctor’s poor handwriting on the prescription note.
 Not one to overlook, either: this example results in many incorrect prescriptions going out to patients.

 There are so many dangers when it comes to NHS medical negligence.
 On the light end of the scale, you could suffer from mild symptoms like nausea or headaches.
 In the worst-case scenario, you might have an allergic reaction to the medication and end up dead.